Controversial documentary on Hong Kong protests airs in U.S.

 The documentary, “Revolution of Our Times,” directed by Hong Kong filmmaker Kiwi Chow, chronicles the social turbulence in Hong Kong which started in June 2019 with street-level details.
 It is now showing in major cities including New York, Chicago and Washington, D.C.
 Tickets have been selling out quickly.

-“Although many scenes [in the film] I have seen before, the trauma is still here when I am looking back systematically today,” said a woman, who called herself “Hongkonger,” after watching the film.
+“Although many scenes I have seen before, the trauma is still here when I am looking back systematically today,” said a woman, who called herself Hongkonger, after watching the film.
 She currently lives in New York, but flew back to her birthplace to join rallies and demonstrations after the movement began.
-Like others interviewed, she used either an alias or first name to protect their safety.
+As others interviewed, she used either an alias or first name to protect their safety.